Ab initio optical potentials for magnesium isotopes at intermediate energies: from stability to the island of inversion: Results and discussion

 In examining the proton reaction cross sections, we observe a spread of \hw~values for $^{26}$Mg and $^{28}$Mg similar to that of $^{24}$Mg, as depicted in Fig. \ref{fig:26allMg_neut}(b).
-The ENDF evaluations agree with our calculations for the $p+^{26}$Mg reaction, consistently exceeding the KDUQ predictions up to 150 MeV.
+The ENDF evaluations agree \red{slightly more} with our calculations for the $p+^{26}$Mg reaction, consistently exceeding the KDUQ predictions up to 150 MeV.
 However, in the case of $p+^{28}$Mg, the ENDF proton reaction cross sections abruptly drop to levels comparable to KDUQ.
-Notably, unlike the ENDF evaluations, all three models predict an increase in proton reaction cross sections from $^{26}$Mg to $^{28}$Mg.
+Notably, unlike the ENDF evaluations, all \red{KDUQ, WP and our model} predict an increase in proton reaction cross sections from $^{26}$Mg to $^{28}$Mg.
 This trend is also expected due to the slight increase in the charge radius of $^{28}$Mg compared to $^{26}$Mg \cite{Yordanov:2012zz}.
-Hence, this points to a need for a revised ENDF evaluation for $^{28}$Mg.
+Hence, this \red{may point} to a need for a revised ENDF evaluation for $^{28}$Mg.

 When assessing the proton reaction cross sections from the WP potential, we find that it agrees with our model for both $^{26}$Mg and $^{28}$Mg, unlike in the case of $^{24}$Mg.
 However, we note that the cross sections from WP increase by nearly 100 mb between $^{24}$Mg and $^{26}$Mg, and then again between $^{26}$Mg and $^{28}$Mg, while our model and KDUQ exhibit a much more gradual rise in cross sections throughout the isotopic chain.
 Comparisons of our model with KDUQ reveal a consistent difference of approximately 10-15\% between the centroids across all magnesium isotopes.